Lynn Hamrick's feature debut Operation Splitsville

 Hamrick was an Associate Professor at Chapman University Dodge College of Film and Media Arts

-from 1999-2008 where Hamrick helped steer the directing program for the undergraduate and graduate tracks and was instrumental in creating the signature Dodge College Women In Focus annual event.
+where she helped steer the directing program for the undergraduate and graduate tracks and was instrumental in creating the signature Dodge College Women In Focus annual event.